mars0i/clj-agentscript1/README.md

     lein deps

-to install Clojure and Clojurescript, if necessary, and to install other necessary libraries.
+to install appropriate versions of Clojure and Clojurescript, if necessary, and to install other necessary libraries.
+Leiningen will read the project.clj file to see what Clojure, Java, Clojurescript, or possibly Javascript libraries need to be downloaded and installed on your system.

 When that's done, execute